Why Does Time Go By So Fast When You Sleep?

 Have you ever had a dream that felt like it lasted for hours, but in fact it was only a minute or two?
 Dreams can really deceive your brain into thinking a lot of time has passed due to the activity that it goes through.

-Time still passes at the same rate as if you are awake, but it’s like watching the clock during a boring day at work.
+The good news is, time still passes at the same rate as if you are awake, but it’s like watching the clock during a boring day at work.
 The more you focus on the hands ticking round, the slower time seems to pass.